stevekinney/ruby-processing-session/README.md

 ### Samples

-`rp5 unpack samples` will download a bunch of samples to show you how Ruby Processing works.
+`rp5 setup unpack_samples` will download a bunch of samples to show you how Ruby Processing works.

 ### Commands